ret2basic/ret2basic/README.md

 ## whoami

-- I work as a **smart contract auditor** and I learn pentest/red teaming in spare time as a hobby.
+- I work as a **smart contract auditor** and I learn red teaming in spare time as a hobby.
 - I hold the following certs:
   - OSCP
   - CRTO